AidanMcMoneagle/YelpCamp/README.md

 # YelpCamp
-Welcome to YelpCamp, a website allowing users to leave reviews on campgrounds.
+Welcome to YelpCamp, a review wesbite for campgrounds.
 This project was built following a tutorial as part of <a href='https://www.udemy.com/course/the-web-developer-bootcamp'>The Web Developer BootCamp Course</a> by Colt Steele.

 ## Table of Contents
 * [General Info](#general-information)